Lee, Burlison and Carmona all finish tied for 36th.

 In his first season, 2011-12, Emil coached Jeff Wibawa to a breakout campaign in which the sophomore captured the medal in October's Lone Star Invitational at Briggs Ranch, thanks in part to a second-round score of 67.
 Emil also aided numerous other young players on the squad to make strides and develop their game throughout the campaign.

-The squad's hard work paid off in Emil's second season, as the Owls notched four top-10 finishes in 2012-13, with a high-water mark of third place at the Rice Intercollegiate.
+The squad's hard work paid off in Emil's second campaign, as the Owls notched four top-10 finishes in 2012-13, with a high-water mark of third place at the Rice Intercollegiate.
 In fact, the Owls played in five common tournaments and courses in each of the two seasons and averaged a 17.6-stroke improvement this past season.

 Emil joined the Rice University staff after a five-year stint as an assistant coach at Vanderbilt.
 While at Vanderbilt, the Commodores won three team championships - the 2010 Samford Intercollegiate, the 2009 Seminole Intercollegiate and the 2008 Kauai Collegiate Cup - and advanced to postseason play three times.